joelverhagen/joelverhagen.com/_posts/2020-11-29-dynamicly-activate-types-net.md

 the fastest.

 The next fastest way is to **use IL emit to generate a method that simply calls the constructor**.
-However it should be notes that the upfront cost of using IL emit is *staggering* and should only be considered if the constructor is called roughly 4000 times or more per process (assuming you cache the IL emit at the process level, e.g. `static`).
+However it should be noted that the upfront cost of using IL emit is *staggering* and should only be considered if the constructor is called roughly 4000 times or more per process (assuming you cache the IL emit at the process level, e.g. `static`).

 ### "Close" approaches